Mozambique: Six Sentenced for Facilitating Illegal Ruby Mining

-Maputo — The Montepuez district court, in the northern Mozambican province of Cabo Delgado has sentenced seven people to 18 months imprisonment for facilitating the illegal mining of rubies in the concession granted to the company Montepuez Ruby Mining (MRM).
+The Montepuez district court, in the northern province of Cabo Delgado has sentenced seven people to 18 months imprisonment for facilitating the illegal mining of rubies in the concession granted to the company Montepuez Ruby Mining (MRM).

 Only six were in court to hear the verdict and sentence.
 The whereabouts of the seventh accused are unknown, and he was tried in absentia.